softcover/softcover_book/chapters/getting_started.md

 * **Make a free HTML book, bundle ebooks with other digital goods, and sell them from the [Softcover.io](http://softcover.io/) online storefront**
 * Charge for all products (including the HTML book) at Softcover.io
-* Produce ebooks with the \softcover\ typesetting system and give them away
+* Produce ebooks with the Softcover typesetting system and give them away
-* Produce ebooks with \softcover\ and sell them using the [Softcover.io](http://softcover.io/) online storefront
+* Produce ebooks with Softcover and sell them using the [Softcover.io](http://softcover.io/) online storefront
-* Produce ebooks with \softcover\ and sell them from your own website
+* Produce ebooks with Softcover and sell them from your own website
-* Use \softcover\ to make ebooks out of technical documentation and host them on an internal website
+* Use Softcover to make ebooks out of technical documentation and host them on an internal website
 * **(planned)** Sell *any* digital goods, not just ebooks made with \softcover

 \end{aside}

-In the rest of this chapter, we'll cover the steps needed to install and use the \softcover\ typesetting system, which includes a command-line interface for building and publishing ebooks.
-Subsequent chapters cover Markdown, the default input format for \softcover\ (Chapter~\ref{cha:introduction_to_markdown}), and \PolyTeX, a more complicated but more powerful input format based on the \LaTeX\ typesetting language (Chapter~\ref{cha:polytex_tutorial}).
+In the rest of this chapter, we'll cover the steps needed to install and use the Softcover typesetting system, which includes a command-line interface for building and publishing ebooks.
+Subsequent chapters cover Markdown, the default input format for Softcover (Chapter~\ref{cha:introduction_to_markdown}), and \PolyTeX, a more complicated but more powerful input format based on the \LaTeX\ typesetting language (Chapter~\ref{cha:polytex_tutorial}).
 (Additional chapters are in preparation as well.)

-## The \softcover\ typesetting system
+## The Softcover typesetting system
 \label{sec:softcover_system}

 In this section, we'll cover the basics of \softcover, an open-source ebook typesetting system for technical authors.
 Its [*raison d'\^{e}tre*](http://www.merriam-webster.com/dictionary/raison%20d'etre) is producing profes\-sional-grade multi-format ebooks from a common set of source files.
-In particular, \softcover\ accepts input in *Markdown*, a lightweight markup language, or *\PolyTeX*, a subset of the powerful \LaTeX\ typesetting language, and outputs ebooks as HTML, EPUB, MOBI, and PDF.
-The \softcover\ system also comes with a local server that automatically rebuilds a book's HTML output when the source files change, so that your favorite text editor and web browser combine to form a real-time development environment for writing ebooks.
-Finally, authors can use \softcover\ to upload ebooks and other media files to the [Softcover website](http://www.softcover.io/) with a single command (Section~\ref{sec:softcover_website}), thereby dramatically lowering the barrier to publishing, updating, and selling digital information products.
+In particular, Softcover accepts input in *Markdown*, a lightweight markup language, or *\PolyTeX*, a subset of the powerful \LaTeX\ typesetting language, and outputs ebooks as HTML, EPUB, MOBI, and PDF.
+The Softcover system also comes with a local server that automatically rebuilds a book's HTML output when the source files change, so that your favorite text editor and web browser combine to form a real-time development environment for writing ebooks.
+Finally, authors can use Softcover to upload ebooks and other media files to the [Softcover website](http://www.softcover.io/) with a single command (Section~\ref{sec:softcover_website}), thereby dramatically lowering the barrier to publishing, updating, and selling digital information products.

-Originally developed under the name *\PolyTeXnic*[^poly_pronunciation] to write the [*Ruby on Rails Tutorial* book](http://railstutorial.org/book) and [*The Tau Manifesto*](http://tauday.com/tau-manifesto), \softcover\  has been rewritten and expanded as part of developing the [Softcover publishing platform](http://www.softcover.io/).
-True to its origins, \softcover\ supports a wide range of features useful for writing technical books, including mathematical typesetting (Eq.~\eqref{eq:maxwell})[^maxwell] and syntax-highlighted source code listings (Listing~\ref{code:eval}).
+Originally developed under the name *\PolyTeXnic*[^poly_pronunciation] to write the [*Ruby on Rails Tutorial* book](http://railstutorial.org/book) and [*The Tau Manifesto*](http://tauday.com/tau-manifesto), Softcover  has been rewritten and expanded as part of developing the [Softcover publishing platform](http://www.softcover.io/).
+True to its origins, Softcover supports a wide range of features useful for writing technical books, including mathematical typesetting (Eq.~\eqref{eq:maxwell})[^maxwell] and syntax-highlighted source code listings (Listing~\ref{code:eval}).
 It is also well-suited to writing non-technical books, with support for chapters, sections, cross-references, footnotes, lists, figures, tables, etc.---the only requirement is that the *author* be technical.
 (If you know how to use a command line and have a favorite text editor, you are technical enough to use \softcover.)

 \begin{equation}
 \label{eq:maxwell}